 You do not want to host your website with an unreliable web hosting company that would give you issues without bringing solutions.
 As your blog or website grows in traffic and engagement, you may run into a glitch and if you did not host with a company with good customer care, you are in for a long thing!

 There are a lot of people complaining about some of the popular web hosting companies you know.
-I advise that you host with a web hosting company you are personally convinced about and not because your influencers say you should host with them.
-I use Siteground and I have not had a reason t loo back ever since.
+I advise that you buy your domain name and host with a web hosting company you are personally convinced about and not because your influencers say you should host with them.
+I recommend BlueHost Web hosting and I have not had a reason to look back ever since.

-Now, this is where I take your content seriously!
-I have seen loads of content online that seem repeated from blog to blog and website to website.
+Now, this is where you take your content seriously!
+I have seen loads of contents online that seem repeated from blog to blog and website to website.

 I use Duplichecker.com and SmallSEOTools.com for checking through contents submitted by guest bloggers on my blog and they have been quite helpful.